vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### Burn
-Removes a specified amount of tokens from circulation, reducing the total supply.
+Permanently destroys a specified number of tokens from an account, reducing the total supply.
+This is often used for deflationary token models or error corrections.

 ```rust
 use pinocchio::{